pagkly/Zed/Investopedia3/Over-Limit Fee.md

 ## Managing Over-Limit Fees

 When a credit card is issued, it comes with a maximum amount that can be utilized.
-This threshold is different for every individual and depends primarily on the customer's [credit history](https://www.investopedia.com/terms/c/credit-history.asp).
+This threshold is different for every individual and depends primarily on the customer's [[credit history]](https://www.investopedia.com/terms/c/credit-history.asp).

 For example, person A with a good credit history applies for a credit card and has a maximum spend limit of $10,000.
 Person B, on the other hand, with poor credit history, applies for the same credit card and has a maximum spend limit of $2,000.
 These limits are in place to minimize the risk of the credit card company.

-It's important to check your credit card statement often to know where your current [balance](https://www.investopedia.com/terms/c/credit-card-balance.asp) is and how close you are to your threshold.
+It's important to check your credit card statement often to know where your current [[balance]](https://www.investopedia.com/terms/c/credit-card-balance.asp) is and how close you are to your threshold.
 Over-limit fees are charged whenever the balance goes above the threshold, regardless if the increased amount was due to a purchase, interest charge, late fee, or any other fee.

 It is safer to not opt-in to be able to exceed your credit limit and be charged a fee.
 This avoids any unwanted costs.
 If you do not opt-in and exceed your credit limit, then your transaction will be denied.
-This is a good way to avoid fees and to be made aware that you are at your [credit limit](https://www.investopedia.com/terms/c/credit_limit.asp).
+This is a good way to avoid fees and to be made aware that you are at your [[credit limit]](https://www.investopedia.com/terms/c/credit_limit.asp).

 It's also worth noting that if you do not opt-in and your credit card company allows a transaction to go through, then they cannot charge you an over-limit fee.
 In this instance, if you notice a fee on your statement, notify your credit card company to remove it.